ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Microsoft Forms | Microsoft Forms is an online survey and form tool.
 Microsoft Planner | Microsoft Planner is a planning application with integrations into other components of the Office 365 suite.

-For each component within the document there is a brief description of the contents of the section, a commentary on the things that have been considered in determining the decisions and the design decisions themselves.
+For each component within the document there is a brief description of the contents of the section, a commentary on the items that have been considered in determining the decisions and the design decisions themselves.

 ## Assumptions

-* Where data for any Microsoft service does not reside in Australia this has been explicitly called out
+* Where data for any Microsoft service does not reside in Australia this has been explicitly called out.
-* Agencies can provide collateral for custom branding
+* Agencies can provide collateral for custom branding.

 ## Office 365 Organisation